aaron-contreras/micro-reddit/README.md

+# Micro-reddit

-Practicing some data modeling using ActiveRecord.
+Small project practicing some data modeling using ActiveRecord.